barbaralba's translation of the new testament

 "Who's pretty."

 After the old people had a few glasses of wine, the goat roast became a nice party.
-And amid so many self proclaimed Torah experts, I seldom left looking into Helene's beauty.
+And even though I was amid so many self proclaimed Torah experts, I seldom left looking into Helene’s beauty.
 Her movements were natural like a beast of prey with a full stomach.
 Relaxed and beautiful.
 And relaxed in a way that made me feel as relaxed even though a part of me was anything else.

-We danced together.
+We danced together near the end of the feast.
 And I smelled her.
 I breathed in her hair and her hands told me she was confident in her love for me and I fell into her and married her to my heart.

 I kept getting a hard on when we danced and had to relieve myself that night before I could sleep.